 Rate Lock Advisory

-Friday’s bond market has opened in negative territory following this morning’s mixed employment news.
-Stocks are moving in opposite directions with the Dow up 110 points and the Nasdaq down 141 points.
-The bond market is currently down 3/32 (3.74%), which should keep this morning’s mortgage rates close to Thursday’s early pricing.
+Wednesday’s bond market has opened well in positive territory following favorable political headlines.
+Stocks are rallying on the same news, pushing the Dow higher 1,065 points and the Nasdaq up 641 points.
+The bond market is currently up 23/32 (4.30%), which should improve this morning’s mortgage rates by approximately .375 - .500 of a discount point.

 Bonds